5. Cloud Operations

 app = FastAPI()

-For cloud agents, PYRASP_CLOUD_URL and PYRASP_KEY variables must be added to the settings.py file of the Django application:
+For cloud agents, `PYRASP_CLOUD_URL` and `PYRASP_KEY` variables must be added to the `settings.py` file of the Django application:

-PYRASP_CLOUD_URLcontains the URL to retrieve agent configuration fromPYRASP_KEYis used by the server to uniquely identify the agent.
+* `PYRASP_KEY` is used by the server to uniquely identify the agent.

 PYRASP_CLOUD_URL = 'https://pyrasp.my.org/config'